mrdbourke/tensorflow-deep-learning/README.md

   * data links used in course
   * extra resources & curriculum
   * what will someone leave with after going through this course?
-* What are the prerequisites for this bad body?
+* What are the prerequisites for this bad boy?
   * 6 months Python plus familiarity with data analysis libraries like NumPy, matplotlib, pandas, Scikit-Learn
   * Any beginner machine learning course, [this one](https://dbourke.link/ZTMMLcourse) is pretty good though
 * Make slides for lectures